 At the heart of every thriving garden are four essentials: soil, water, air, and sunlight.

 Healthy soil is everything.
 It is alive, rich with organic matter, and full of the microbial life that supports strong plant growth.
 If there is one place to invest your time and resources, it is in building your soil.
+We love to inspire and teach about building soil.
+Check out our blog post on What is Soil?

 Watering will vary depending on your plants, your soil, and your climate.
 Consistency matters more than perfection.
 Grouping plants with similar needs and using mulch to retain moisture will make your garden much easier to care for.
-Read our blog post on The Power of Mulching
+Read our blog post on The Power of Mulching.

 You can grow a garden almost anywhere that receives at least 6 hours of sunlight per day.